Comparing combinatorial models of moduli space and their compactifications: Sullivan diagrams and the harmonic compactification

-To do that, we remark that the $\UbRad$ is a subcomplex of $\bRad$.
-In particular, it is the subcomplex consisting of cells indexed by the subset $\Upsilon_{\textfrak{U}}$ of $\Upsilon$ consisting of all combinatorial types of unilevel radial slit configurations.
-Remark that this make the projection $p: \bRad \to \UbRad$ cellular.
+We now compare the harmonic compactification of radial slit configurations $\bRad$ and the space of Sullivan diagrams $\SD$, as in Definitions \ref{def_radcw} and \ref{def_sd} respectively.
+To do this, we observe that the $\UbRad$ is the subcomplex of $\bRad$ consisting of cells indexed by the subset $\Upsilon_{\textfrak{U}}$ of $\Upsilon$ consisting of all combinatorial types of unilevel radial slit configurations.
+As a consequence, the projection $p \colon \bRad \to \UbRad$ is cellular.

 \begin{proposition} The space $\SD$ is homotopy equivalent to $\bRad$.
 In fact, there is a cellular homeomorphism between $\UbRad$ and $\SD$. \end{proposition}

 \begin{proof}It is enough to show this for connected cobordisms.
 Recall that the harmonic compactification of the space of radial slit configurations $\bRad$ is homotopy equivalent to the space of unilevel radial slit configurations $\UbRad$ by Lemma \ref{lem_bradubrad}, so it suffices to prove the second stronger statement.